-- H1) When determining planning applications, both parties will consult with each other on proposals that could have adverse impacts on the river network including the River Thames and Deptford Creek. - H2) Both parties will continue working collaboratively to implement policies in relation to the London Plan Thames Policy Area.
+- H1) When determining planning applications, both parties will consult with each other on proposals that could have adverse impacts on the river network, including the River Thames and Deptford Creek, beyond the borough boundary. - H2) Both parties will continue working collaboratively to implement policies in relation to the London Plan Thames Policy Area.